NASA-IMPACT/veda-ui/docs/development/SETUP.md

    Make a change to any file in your project, save it, and verify that it is automatically formatted.

 Note: The project contains a file `.vscode/settings.json.sample` with our recommended vscode settings.
+To apply these settings to your workspace in VS Code, rename the file to `.vscode/settings.json` by removing the `.sample` extension.

 ### Conventional Commit